mlange-42/Ark.jl/docs/src/manual/queries.md

 and for each one returns a vector of entities and the columns for the queried components.
 In the inner loop, we iterate over the entities within the archetype and perform the actual logic.

-Also not the last line in the inner loop.
+Also note the last line in the inner loop.
 Here, we assign a new `Position` value to the current entity.
 This is necessary as `Position` is immutable, which is the default and highly recommended.
 See section [Component types](@ref) for details.